hellofresh/kangal/docs/README.md

 Kangal Proxy provides an API endpoint that allows to retrieve persisted reports (`/load-test/:name/report/`).

-> Kangal relies on report creation implemented in the backend.
+> Kangal relies on report creation to be implemented in the backend.

 ### Persisting reports
 To persist reports backends receives a Pre-Signed URL where which can use to upload it.